-Swimming with the whale sharks in Mexico has been on our adventure list for a while now.
+Swimming with the whale sharks in Cancun has been on our adventure list for a while now.
 While we have had chances all around the world to swim with the whale sharks, it has never worked out.

 They are wild animals and you cannot guarantee an encounter no matter how strongly you hope.
 Our chance to experience the world’s largest fish came during our recent travels to Mexico and was an experience worth waiting for.

 While swimming with the whale sharks in Cancun was our main goal, we were excited to learn more about this endangered species and the conservation efforts in place to protect them in Mexico.

 We were lucky enough to have an experienced divemaster and a Marine Biologist from the Isla Contoy project along with our group who were able to educate us on the whale sharks and conservation efforts throughout our experience.